RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 ## Lab Objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

 - Exercise 1 - Configure identity providers
 - Exercise 2 - Configure Azure to work with an External identity provider

+## Estimated time: 25 minutes

 ## Architecture Diagram

 ![Screen image displaying the New Group page with Group type, Group name, Owners, and Members highlighted](./media/arch06.png)

-## Estimated time: 25 minutes

-### Exercise 1 - Configure identity providers
+# Exercise 1 - Configure identity providers

+In this exercise, you'll configure Google as an identity provider, set it up for authentication, and add a test user to verify the integration and functionality.

 ### Task 1 - Configure Google to be used as an identity provider